 Vascular Surgery Residency and Fellowship

-The following content is a summary of the Emory vascular surgery residency and vascular surgery fellowship.
-For more detailed information about the two training programs, please visit the vascular surgery residency and fellowship section of the training tier of the Emory Surgery website.
+Please note that the following content is a summary of the Emory vascular surgery residency and vascular surgery fellowship.
+For more detailed information about the two training programs, please visit the vascular surgery residency and fellowship pages in the training section of the Department of Surgery website.

 Integrated Vascular Surgery Residency